 - When do I feel this feeling? - Have students consider moments that trigger this feeling.

 - How does it feel? - They can be creative and describe the feeling or focus on physical sensations of feelings.
 For example, shy might feel like hot cheeks and a nauseous stomach.

-- What does it look like? - Students can tell how someone else would be able to tell how they feel.
+- What does it look like? - Students can tell how someone else could tell how they feel.

 In My Heart definitely makes my top 10 social emotional learning books.
 I'd love to hear how you use this book or other feelings books favorites you have!

 This low prep book companion includes a lesson plan, discussion questions, 2 student activities and journal.